openshift/enhancements/enhancements/machine-api/machine-health-check-pause-on-upgrade.md

 - Automatically pause all machineHealthChecks during cluster upgrades
 - Automatically unpause all machineHealthChecks when cluster upgrade finished
+- Get a simple solution done in time for OCP 4.9, by using what we have upstream already (the pause annotation), for avoiding worst case behaviour during cluster upgrades.
+Look for better solutions for future releases

 ### Non-Goals

-tbd
+- Track the status of each single node (upgrading or not upgrading) for more fine-grained pausing of remediation

 ## Proposal

-Introduce a new controller, which watches the clusterVersion resource, and pauses all machineHealthChecks when the clusterVersion status indicates an ongoing cluster upgrade.
+Introduce a new controller, which watches clusterVersion and machineHealthCheck resources, and pauses all machineHealthChecks when the clusterVersion status indicates an ongoing cluster upgrade.
 The controller will unpause the machineHealthChecks when the clusterVersion status indicates that the upgrade process finished.

 ### User Stories